Reading Time: 4 minutes

 Why is Customer Marketing Important to B2B Companies?

 B2B companies are often working with a product or service that has complementary options, potential upsells or upgrades, and renewals for services or support.
-Unless a B2B company has no potential for resale to a single client, they can benefit from Customer Marketing, since the ROI is higher when you only have to rekindle a relationship with a past customer rather than finding and wooing a stranger.
+Unless a B2B company has zero potential for resale to a single client, they can benefit from Customer Marketing, since the ROI is higher when you only have to rekindle a relationship with a past customer rather than finding and wooing a stranger.

 What’s more is that B2B companies actually value using the same supplier again and again; if you make it a seamless and excellent process with wonderful products and services, they are predisposed to want to keep working with you simply because it is easier than doing research to find a new vendor.